Budget Campervan Conversion: How To Choose The Right Van

 If you’ve visited my blog before, you’ll know that I am a huge advocate of budget travel, but I also like to be comfortable and include the odd home comfort in my plans every once in a while.
 This style of travel was essentially my brief for converting the now finished camper; a budget renovation that would provide a functional, yet cosy and comfy, mobile abode.

-How to find the right van for you
+How to find the right van for your budget campervan conversion

 There are a number of popular van makes that are used for campervan conversions.
 These include the infamous old-style Volkswagen and large Sprinter vans as most common.
 When choosing the right van for you though, there are a number of things to consider: